browserengineering/book/book/animations.md

 =======

 This chapter introduces animations.
-The key takeaways you should remember are:
+The key takeaways you should remember are that:

-- Animations come in DOM-based, input-driven and video-like varieties
+- animations come in DOM-based, input-driven and video-like varieties;

-- GPU acceleration is necessary for smooth animations
+- GPU acceleration is necessary for smooth animations;

-- Compositing is usually necessary for smooth and threaded visual effect animations
+- compositing is usually necessary for smooth and threaded visual effect animations;

-- It's important to optimize the number of composited layers
+- it's important to optimize the number of composited layers;

-- Overlap testing can cause additional GPU memory use and needs to be implemented with care
+- and overlap testing can cause additional GPU memory use and needs to be implemented with care.

 ::: {.web-only}